Coolhgg/Relife/ESCAPED_NEWLINES_ANALYSIS.md

-# Escaped Newlines Analysis Report
+# Escaped Newlines Analysis & Code Formatting Report

 ## Task Summary
 Searched for files with extensions .ts .tsx .js .jsx .json .md .txt where count of '\\n' > 10 and line count < 6, to replace literal backslash-n sequences with real newlines.